-Drenthe, 25, has spent this season, the final year of his Real Madrid contract, on loan at Goodison Park but he has been excluded from David Moyes' squad in recent weeks
+Drenthe, 25, has spent this season, the final year of his Real Madrid contract, on loan at Goodison Park but he has been excluded from David Moyes' squad in recent weeks for disciplinary reasons.

 “When Hercules played Barcelona, during the game I had a small altercation with [Messi].
 He gave me a hand in the match and again said a few times, 'hola negro'”

 He joined Real from Feyenoord in 2007 and spent last season on loan with Spanish side Hercules.